GOP’s McMorris Rodgers wins, Herrera Beutler leads in Washington state congressional races

 9th Congressional District

-Rep. Adam Smith, D-Bellevue, had a substantial lead over progressive challenger Sarah Smith.
+Rep. Adam Smith, D-Bellevue, defeated progressive challenger Sarah Smith.
 Adam Smith led in the district spanning from Bellevue to north Tacoma, with 70 percent of the vote Tuesday night, to 30 percent for Sarah Smith.
 Adam Smith raised about $1.3 million to about $115,000 for Sarah Smith.

 10th Congressional District

-Rep. Denny Heck, D-Olympia, had a solid lead in his race for a fourth term.
+Rep. Denny Heck, D-Olympia, won a fourth term representing the south Puget Sound region.
 Heck led Republican Joseph Brumbles, 61 percent to 39 percent.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.